WGUNDERWOOD/wgunderwood.github.io/_posts/2021-01-10-local-polynomial-regression-1.markdown

 $$

 Figure 1 shows how
-linear regression can fit a straight line to the data.
+linear regression fits a straight line to the data.

 <figure style="display: block; margin-left: auto; margin-right: auto;">